-The Tarot’s esoteric philosophy appears to be enigmatic but there is a key that will unlock the cards’ complex secrets.
+The Tarot and its esoteric philosophy appears to be complex and enigmatic but there is a single key that unlocks a deeper understanding of the cards and their function.

-The Tarot is full of secrets.
-Some are evident when you examine the imagery of the Major Arcana, but most take a lifetime of study to fully comprehend.
+The Tarot is full of esoteric secrets.
+Some are immediately evident when you examine the imagery of the Major Arcana; however, most take a lifetime of study to fully comprehend.

 But what if there was a key that unlocked the Tarot’s mysteries?